scientific-dev/scientific-dev/README.md

 # Hey, so you found me!

-I am a Student who learned Python and Javascript(Somewhat) and make Discord Bots and NPM Packages and sometimes Npm Packages I personally just want to be a Astrophysician in **ISRO** and thats much what should i say more though?
+I am a student who learned Python and Javascript and its frameworks and a space lover who wants to be an astrophysician in **ISRO**!

 ![My GitHub Stats](https://github-readme-stats.vercel.app/api?username=scientific-guy&count_private=true&show_icons=true&theme=tokyonight)